ruby-grape/grape/README.md

 - In the `header` helper names will be coerced into a capitalized kebab case.
 - In the `env` collection they appear in all uppercase, in snake case, and prefixed with 'HTTP_'.

-With this normalization you will be able to handle headers in a case-insensitive way as per the HTTTP standards defined in [RFC2616 Section 4.2](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2).
-You will not have to force your clients into conforming to a particular casing choice.
-You can also avoid having to guess which case approach clients may have selected.
+The header name will have been normalized per HTTP standards defined in [RFC2616 Section 4.2](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2) regardless of what is being sent by a client.

+### Response

 You can set a response header with `header` inside an API.